Treatment Options for Breast Cancer

 Your breast surgeon and oncologist will be able to provide you the most suitable treatment plan with regards to the CHOICE and TIMING of the treatment options based on your cancer stage and subtype, your age, genetic history and your general health.
 These are the possible treatment options which your doctors may choose for you.

-Click to view Columbia CDS video on How Drs treat Breast Cancer
+Click to view Roswell Park Hospital video on Treatment Options for Breast Cancer

 These are some of the Surgery Options to remove the cancer at your breast and the draining lymphatics in your armpit.
 The choice usually depends on several factors such as cancer type and grade, cancer stage, genetics as well as your personal choice.